Paul Little (businessman): Toll Holdings

 In 1985, Little, along with businessmen Peter Rowsthorn as well as Rowsthorn's son, Mark Rowsthorn, and Lyall McLachlan, led a management buyout team which purchased Toll Holdings which in 1993 listed on the Australian Securities Exchange.

 Little and his team developed Toll from an 18-truck operation worth $1.5 million, into a $3.8 billion international organisation with 45,000 employees and operations in 50 countries.
 As a result of his involvement in Toll Holdings, Little has become one of Australia's richest men.
 Little subsequently further developed his ability to acquire new businesses, buying many between 1989 and 2000.
-He then began taking over two companies a year until 1997, when Toll paid 145 million for eight TNT transport and logistics businesses.
-In 2000, it paid 120 million for rival Finemores.
+He then began taking over two companies a year until 1997, when Toll paid $145 million for eight TNT businesses.
+In 2000, it paid $120 million for rival Finemore Holdings.

 Little also oversaw Toll's investments in technology, wine, rail freight and cargo shipping.

 Little Projects

 In 2011, Little founded Little Projects, a residential and commercial property projects group.
 His business philosophy is to provide a 'one-stop shop' approach, where clients deal with the one entity for all their real estate requirements encompassing buying, selling and comprehensive property management.
 To this end Little has purchased a range of complementary businesses including three LJ Hooker real estate franchises.
-He has a large number of projects underway in Melbourne with a value of over 1 billion.
+He has a large number of projects underway in Melbourne with a value of over $1 billion.